MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-windows-11.md

 # Reference for Windows 11 settings

-This page provides information for accessing Windows settings for Windows 11.
+The information provided on this page includes details for accessing the status of Windows Backup and Restore settings that are supported in Windows 11.
+This public documentation fulfills the regulatory requirement to ensure effective data portability by providing third-party developers with a means to access and export that data.
 Settings that are supported on both Windows 10 and Windows 11 are documented in [Reference for common Windows settings](settings-common.md).

-For an overview of the Settings backup and restore feature, see [Settings back up and restore overview](index.md).
+Settings status is accessed in one of two ways:

+1. Via the Windows registry: For settings below that include registry details, please use that information to access the settings.
-Some settings are accessed via the Windows registry.
-Other settings are using a tool that retrieves the settings data from the Cloud Data Store and returns them in serialized JSON format.
-For information on using this tool to access Windows settings data, see [Cloud Data Store Settings Reader Tool (readCloudDataSettings.exe)](readclouddatasettings-exe.md).
+1. Via the Cloud Data Store Reader tool.
+These settings must be extracted from a data store to be readable.
+If the setting below does not list registry details, then the settings must be extracted using the Cloud Data Store Reader tool.
+For information on how to use this tool, see [Cloud Data Store Settings Reader Tool (readCloudDataSettings.exe)](readclouddatasettings-exe.md).

 ## Ease cursor movement across displays